 Moreover, we advise you to always wait to put the washing machine on when you have a full load and use the shortest cycle that will clean your clothes effectively.

 Save up while cooking.
 Heating up your microwave oven consumes a lot of electricity.
 If you are baking, gather all your baking jobs and do all of them at the same time, instead of heating it up every other day.

 Energy efficient appliances.
 Replace the older electrical appliances of your house with newer energy efficient models for a sustainable home.
 Manufacturers are now making energy efficient models to save electricity.
 Older appliances consume more electricity as compared to the latest models.
 So, if an appliance has become too old, replace it with a star rated appliance instead of getting it repaired every now and then.

 Make your house energy efficient.
 Use your air conditioners sparingly.
 Insulate your house, open your windows to let fresh air circulate, drink lots of water to stay cool and spend some time outside everyday.
 Try to adjust with the natural room temperature, and turn on the air conditioner only when the heat becomes intolerable.

-If you'd like to read similar articles to 10 Ways to Save Electricity at Home, we recommend you browse around our Maintenance and home security category.
+If you want to read similar articles to 10 Ways to Save Electricity at Home, we recommend you visit our Maintenance and home security category.